 In addition to their work as coffee growers, these women are also textile makers, weaving fabrics and patterns traditional to the region.
-Sales of these fabrics help to maintain their coffee plantations and provide additional income for their families.
+Sales of these fabrics help to maintain their coffee farms and provide additional income for their families.

 Before COMUCAP was founded men were the landowners in the region and made most of the business and production decisions.
 The women struggled to succeed economically and socially under this inequality, so they decided to take action to free themselves from their economic dependence on their fathers and husbands.
 This initiative led women in La Paz to organize and create COMUCAP.